sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 Java's default configuration is to disable the assertions.

-To enable the asserts we have to run Java with a special argument in one of these two ways: `java -enableassertions` or `java -ea`.
+To enable the asserts, we have to run Java with a special argument in one of these two ways: `java -enableassertions` or `java -ea`.
 When using Maven or IntelliJ, the assertions are enabled automatically when running tests.
 With Eclipse or Gradle, we have to enable it ourselves.